racacax/IPTV-Recorder/README.md

 To install, just type `pip install -r requirements.txt` and all dependencies should be installed.
 ## Configuration
 ### .env
-Create a .env file and fill it with
+Create a .env file at root of project and fill it with
 ```dotenv
 SECRET_KEY=Your Django secret key.
 Can be anything, see Django docs on how to generate one
 ALLOWED_HOSTS=["localhost", "0.0.0.0"] // add any other host you may need